purgz/GTfyp/README.md

 Simulation code contained in the source/simulation subdirectory - for offline and adjusting

-backend/ for django backend - hope to create a rest api for the simulations in aim to produce an interactive web app.

 Now contains support for 2d games - below is prisoners dilemma plot with numerical solutions for adjusted and standard replicator dynamics.
 ![alt text](source/simulation/images/pd-dynamics.png)